-Despite significant improvements in long-term, disease-free survival in children treated for cancer, cancer remains the second leading disease-related cause of death for children in the United States behind injury, congenital causes, and heart disease.
+Despite significant improvements in long-term, disease-free survival in children treated for cancer, cancer is the leading disease-related cause of death for children in the United States.
 For more than half of children for whom frontline treatment fails, treatment using relapse and disease recurrence clinical trials (phase I and phase II) and unrelated hematopoietic stem cell transplantation is common.
 For children, this strategy is sometimes effective in providing prolonged remissions with patient-valued quality of life.
 For these reasons, many children treated for cancer in the United States and around the world die in inpatient settings while receiving active cancer treatment.
 Clinical practice and experience is the driving force in this field; unfortunately, very few empirical studies have been published to guide practice.

 Planning for a child's death is often a very uncomfortable topic for parents, other family members, and members of the health care team.
 Children are not supposed to die.
 Although there has been a significant emphasis on better understanding the decision-making process and the care provided for children at the end of life, many parents choose to continue active cancer treatment until death.